Finding the Right Job Candidates in 4 Simple Steps

-Create a candidate persona to uncover the right candidate.
+Create a candidate persona to find the right candidate.

-Candidate personas are research-based profiles that help you understand who the best candidate for a specific role is.
-By building a candidate persona, you’ll understand how to find ideal candidates faster, decrease time to hire, and increase quality of hire.
+Candidate personas are research-based profiles that can help you find the best candidate for a specific job.
+By building a candidate persona, you’ll understand how to identify the right candidates faster, decrease time to hire, and increase the overall quality of hires.
 Here’s how to get started in four steps.

 Step 1: Align with hiring team